-Sacred Waters Kirtan has been making music out of South Bend, Indiana for ten years.
+Sacred Waters Kirtan has been making music out of South Bend, Indiana for fifteen years.
 With the powerhouse songwriting and lead vocals of Allen DeSomer, and a rocking world percussion sound, participants regularly tell the group after attending their kirtans, they feel renewed, at peace, and transported into the Oneness to which we all belong.

 Sacred Waters Kirtan is an ensemble of musical seekers who combine diverse backgrounds in theology and world religions, music therapy, sound healing, meditation, ecstatic dance, and world percussion.
 But each member has one thing in common: a commitment to serve others through the Yoga of Sound.
 Using call and response chanting with easy, repetitive melodies and joyous danceable rhythms, the songs set free the chattering mind, deepen the breath, and create a state of calm, where the Eternal Love that lies in each heart can unfold and open.